7 Ways to Deal with Your Anger after a Breakup

 3. Forgive Without An Apology

 Often, we wait for an apology after a breakup.
 Even if we don’t say it, it’s there somewhere in the back of our minds.
-We hope.
 We hope that our ex and we bump into each other on the road, and they will offer an apology.
 Or we will get up one morning and there would be that text message saying they are sorry, and perhaps everything could go back to normal.

 Even if it does not, you will still be able to finally accept you were wronged and then move on.
 Why?
 Why do you need an apology?
 If your partner cheated on you or hurt you, then why do you need their apology to validate your hurt?